JakubLiu/Supervised_detection_of_clinically_actionable_cancer_variants/BAYESIAN_PRIOR/BACKGROUND_ERROR_RATE_ESTIMATION/ERROR_RATE_ESTIMATION_PIPELINE/README.md

 $n_{ij}$ is the coverage, and $\epsilon$ is a pseudocount of $10^{-10}$ added to the coverage to avoid division by zero errors in loci with no coverage.

+The error rate estimation follows the notation found in [1].

 ## Caveats
 - results are stable only for SNVs, indels or CNVs are not supported
 - non-standard bases (like $N$) are not supported (removed in the scripts)